 Once you’ve found the right destination you can begin fretting about getting there.
 This is the trickiest part as even the most well-behaved toddler can struggle to sit still for extended periods.
-Long haul travel can quickly degenerate into hours of boredom interrupted only by moments of whining and fidgeting.
+Flying long haul with a toddler can quickly degenerate into hours of boredom interrupted only by moments of whining and fidgeting, if you are unprepared.
 Strapping them to their seat and gagging them with duct tape will likely be frowned upon by the authorities so you’re going to need to arm yourself with other toddler taming tools… or a taser.

 Flying?
 Not wanting to sound all judgmental (which means I’m about to sound all judgmental) but seriously, parents who offer bags of sweets as mid-air bribes to their unruly offspring, are you NUTS?
-Shoving sugar down your kid’s neck is only going to make the sitting still thing less likely.
-And after your sugar-hyped spawn spirals out of giddy control it’s inevitable that a mighty crash will follow… followed by a meltdown.
+This is not the path to a sweet escape.
+Holidays treats are a right of passage, just NOT!
+ON!
+THE!
+PLANE!
+After your sugar-hyped spawn spirals out of giddy control it’s inevitable that a mighty crash will follow… followed by a meltdown.
 Call me crazy but this is something that, as a parent, I prefer to avoid.
 Especially at 30,000 feet whilst dodging the death stares of my fellow passengers.
-For your own sanity, not to mention that of your fellow passengers, don’t do it!
-There are plenty of tasty healthy, number-free treats you can try instead.
+For your own sanity, not to mention that of your fellow passengers, give them an apple or any one of the tasty, healthy, number-free treats available.
 End of rant!

 The long and whining road

 If you’re road-tripping with small people and their pea-sized bladders, don’t plan to get anywhere in a hurry.
-Your trip will take longer because you’ll need to stop – a lot.
+When travelling with toddlers your trip will take exponentially longer because you’ll need to stop – a lot.
 And that’s ok.
 Holidays aren’t about hurrying.
 Keep a bag of essentials on hand – wipes, empty plastic bags, first-aid kit, flannel, more wipes and a change of clothes.
 And, if you’re planning on renting a car at your destination, don’t forget to book an appropriate child restraint with your car rental company or you’ll be holidaying in the car park.

 The scoop on poop